na-na-hi/renget/archive/chrprompt2.md

 Q2: How are you adapting to the Pokemon world?
 >The Pokémon world is pretty chill.
 I get to avoid the stresses of the human world and get to explore the world with my best friends.
 Although, since arriving in the Pokémon world, I’ve grown to feel like I’m missing something important.
 This world is fun, but I kinda want to go back.
 Doesn't help that I'm always hungry since I'm a Munchlax.
 I even keep an everstone with me at all times to prevent me from evolving despite my love for Snorlax.
 This is because I don't want to evolve and not be able to do anything other than sleep and eat.
 I would not be able to have any more fun adventures with my team or perhaps even find a way out of the Pokémon world.

+###Fynn
+Q1: If you decided to style your fur, what Furfrou trim would you choose?

 ##->**General Questions**<-

 **To any 'mon who fights often**, is there something that you specifically avoid when picking a fight?
 Be it either a certain species of pokemon or a type of skill?